Region not included in planned OSSTF walkout - The Temiskaming Speaker

-Schools in the southern Temiskaming area will not be affected by Ontario Secondary School Teachers’ Federation (OSSTF) strike action next week.
+Schools in the southern Temiskaming area will not be affected by Ontario Secondary School Teachers’ Federation (OSSTF) strike action this week.

 The federation has said it will continue its limited province-wide withdrawal of services, targeting administrative tasks and initiatives led by school boards and the Ministry of Education, that began late last month.